UniversalDependencies/docs/_fro-pos/ADJ.md

 Indefinites and adjectives are also annotated as `ADJ`.

-Cardinal adjective are annotated `NUM`.
+Cardinal adjectives are annotated `NUM`.

 ### Examples